-But, some users reported that no matter what they did, Edge kept opening on startup in Windows 11.
-Read the following sections to find out all about the problem and the solutions for it.
+However, some users reported that no matter what they did, Edge kept opening on startup in Windows 11.
+Read the following sections to find out all about the problem and the solutions to it.

 Why does Microsoft Edge open automatically in Windows 11?

-For many who face the problem, Edge may be added as a startup app and subsequently loads every time you turn on the computer.
+For many who face the problem, Edge may be added as a startup app and loads whenever you turn on the computer.
 Fixing this is simple.

 However, some could not stop Microsoft Edge from popping up even after removing it as a startup app.
 This is due to a bug in Edge, and a patch for it was released.

 Also certain settings in the browser and on the computer may also lead to this problem, but the solutions listed in this guide will fix them all.